 Briefly, GhostBSD is a UNIX®-like operating system.
 It works on AMD64 and Intel® platforms.
 GhostBSD is based on FreeBSD, which is based on U.C.
 Berkeley’s “4.4BSD-Lite” release, with some “4.4BSD-Lite2” enhancements.
-It is also based indirectly on William Jolitz’s port of U.C.
+It is also based indirectly on Lynne and William Jolitz’s port of U.C.
 Berkeley’s “Net/2” to the i386, known as “386BSD”, though very little of the 386BSD code remains.
-At this time, GhostBSD provides MATE desktop as default version, and a community release with XFCE desktop.
+Currently, GhostBSD provides MATE desktop as the default version and a community release with XFCE desktop.

-GhostBSD can be used by companies, researchers, data scientists, computer professionals, students, and home users all over the world in their work, education, and recreation.
+GhostBSD can be used by companies, researchers, data scientists, computer professionals, students, and home users worldwide in their work, education, and recreation.

 Yes.
-Those restrictions do not control how you use the code, merely how you treat the GhostBSD Project itself.
-If you have serious license concerns, read the actual license.
+Those restrictions do not control how you use the code, merely how you treat the GhostBSD Project.
+If you have serious license concerns, you can just read the actual license.
 For the simply curious, the license can be summarized like this: